nodejs/node/doc/api/process.md

 * `SIGKILL` cannot have a listener installed, it will unconditionally terminate Node.js on all platforms.
 * `SIGSTOP` cannot have a listener installed.
+* `SIGBUS`, `SIGFPE`, `SIGSEGV` and `SIGILL`, when not raised artificially using kill(2), inherently leave the process in a state from which it is not safe to attempt to call JS listeners.
+Doing so might lead to the process hanging in an endless loop, since listeners attached using `process.on()` are called asynchronously and therefore unable to correct the underlying problem.

 *Note*: Windows does not support sending signals, but Node.js offers some emulation with [`process.kill()`][], and [`ChildProcess.kill()`][].
 Sending